 I earned a MSPH degree in Social and Behavioral Interventions, and truly feel like having a background in psychology also helped.
 By studying this specialty, I learned that it is not a quick trick to convince someone to alter their behavior or perceptions.
 One has to draw on theories, make observations, and ask questions to determine why people do what we do, and see what factors are preventing them from making a change toward a better lifestyle i.e. what keeps someone from recycling or eating healthy meals?
 I hope to use my degree to strategize and come up with solutions for different audiences to make attainable, eco-friendly changes to their lifestyles, and I look to you for your feedback and thoughts!

 I grew up surrounded by creativity.
 My dad used to carve miniature race cars out of wood, and me and my sister took art classes growing up.
 Some of that stuck with me, and I like to unleash my artistic side through my bullet journal and painting.
 I also grew up volunteering (our first volunteer gig was at the North Shore Animal League).
 I loved interacting with the community when I performed community service for school credit and in my free time.

 Since then, I have volunteered both domestically with New York Cares and internationally with UBELONG (read about my experiences here and here).
-I’m currently advocating for gender equality and the health, rights, and wellbeing of girls and women through my organization, supporting a network of 700 youth advocates in their work, and loving every minute.
+Currently, I am advocating for gender equality and meaningful youth engagement at my organization!

 My love for travel and food